|

 jackal are commonly seen in Addo, and evenings

 are punctuated by their strident howls.
-Cape buffalo,
+Cape

-black rhino, kudu, eland, red hartebeest and springbok
+buffalo, black rhino, kudu, eland, red hartebeest

-and highly adaptable leopards are there but rarely
+or bushes and highly adaptable leopards are

-seen.
-With the consolidation of the land expansion,
+there but rarely seen.
+With the consolidation

-lion will be reintroduced to complete the 'Big
+to complete the 'Big Five'.

 Furthermore,